 To test H4 and H5, the PROCESS Macro programme for SPSS was used as PROCESS enables the testing of “observed variable path analysis-based moderation and mediation analysis as well as their integration as conditional process analysis” (Hayes, 2017, p.
 551).
 Consequently, model 4 was used to explore whether fear of identity theft mediated the relationship between previous experiences of identity theft and perceptions of risk for: (a) the self and (b) comparative optimism differential.
 The mediation (indirect) effects were tested using bias-corrected bootstrapping with 10,000 samples and the 95% confidence intervals are reported.

 The self.
-The total, direct, and indirect effects for fear as a mediator in the relationship between previous experiences of identity theft, and judgements about the likelihood of the self experiencing identity theft are outlined in Table 4.
+The total, direct, and indirect effects for fear as a mediator in the relationship between previous experiences of identity theft, and judgements about the likelihood of the self experiencing online identity theft are outlined in Table 4.
 There was evidence of an indirect effect of fear of identity theft partially mediating the relationship providing support for H4.
-Previous experiences of identity theft positively predicted fear of identity theft and fear of identity theft positively predicted judgements of the risk of the self experiencing identity theft such that having greater experiences of identity theft previously predicted higher levels of fear of identity theft which, in turn, predicted higher levels of the self as likely to experience identity theft.
+Previous experiences of identity theft positively predicted fear of identity theft and fear of identity theft positively predicted judgements of the risk of the self experiencing online identity theft such that having greater experiences of identity theft previously predicted higher levels of fear of identity theft which, in turn, predicted higher levels of the self as likely to experience online identity theft.

 --------------------------